ryecao/a-simple-music-search-engine/README.md

-#A simple music search engine built with django.
+#A simple music search engine built with python

 ##doc_process.py
 Build inverted index and other data needed, including dictionary for speel check, store the dominant color of the cover of alubms, etc.